Ernst von Rebeur-Paschwitz: Life

 Ernst von Rebeur-Paschwitz was born on 9 August 1861 in Frankfurt/Oder.
 His father worked as a Government officer and Rebeur-Paschwitz had to change schools frequently.
 He attended the knight academy in Leignitz, as well as high schools in Wroclaw and Frankfurt/Oder.
 Later Rebeur-Paschwitz studied mathematics and astronomy in Leipzig.
 After traveling to England and Ireland, he continued studies in Berlin and Geneva, with a one-year break for military service.
 In 1883, he received his doctorate at the University of Berlin with a dissertation "On the Movement of Comets in Resisting Average" and became an assistant at the Observatory.

-Starting from 1884 Rebeur-Paschwitz suffered from health problems.
-He was cured in Switzerland, Italy and on Tenerife, however the recoveries were temporary.
+In 1884 Rebeur-Paschwitz began having health problems.
+He was treated in Switzerland, Italy and on Tenerife.
 The condition of his throat and chest precluded him from giving lectures.
-From 1891, he was more or less confined to a bed and was able to leave his room only during summertime.
+From 1891, he was mostly confined to a bed and left his room only during summer.

 Ernst von Rebeur-Paschwitz died of tuberculosis on 1 October 1895 in Merseburg at the age of 34.

-Sensitive Horizontal Pendulums
+Sensitive horizontal pendulums

 In 1885, working as an assistant at the University of Karlsruhe, Rebeur-Paschwitz became interested in Friedrich Zöllner’s pendulum.
 In 1886, he started construction of a horizontal pendulum at the astronomical observatory of Karlsruhe with the idea to measure oscillations of the plumb line resulting from the influence of astronomical bodies.
-However, his pendulums appeared to be sensitive also to horizontal accelerations of the ground.
+This pendulums was also sensitive to horizontal accelerations of the ground.

 Rebeur-Paschwitz became the first person to continuously record movements of the ground on photographic paper.
 Between 1886 and 1895 Rebeur-Paschwitz developed three models of pendulums.
 He collaborated with three different manufacturers: the Fecker pendulum in 1886, the Repsold pendulum in 1888, and the Stückrath two-component model in 1894.

 Rebeur-Paschwitz installed one of his pendulum in Potsdam and the second one in Wilhelmshaven close to the North Sea.
 The pendulums designed to measure the horizontal motion of the ground due to supposed lunar tides.
 On 17 April 1889 he recorded very strong deflections of the vertical axis on both instruments at the time when a strong earthquake occurred near Tokyo in Japan.
 64 minutes after its impulse was recorded in Tokyo, Rebeur-Paschwitz observed disturbance on his instruments at Potsdam and Wilhelmshaven, which means that the seismic waves had gone a distance of more than 5000 miles through the inside of the Earth at the average speed of more than a mile per second.
 Rebeur-Paschwitz was the first to detect earthquake vibration that had passed through the inside of the Earth.
 Even though the shaking of local earthquakes was recorded several times before, this was the first time when the waves of a faraway earthquake had been registered.
 The realization that strong earthquakes can be recorded at great distances helped usher in the modern era in the field of seismology and the physics of the Earth’s interior.